 Your salary prospects depend on your individual qualifications.
-However, it's reasonable to expect that an extra year of advanced coursework, professional networking, and (for some) research, plus an additional summer for one more internship, will give students a noticeable boost in salary and job prospects.
-CareerBuilder.com reports that a master's degree translates into $21,530 more in salary per year.
-The NSF reports a differential of $17,000 per year.
+However, it's reasonable to expect that an extra year of advanced coursework, professional networking, and (for some) research, plus an additional summer for one more internship, will give students a boost in salary and job prospects.

 Can I go to a Ph.D. program after the combined BS/MS?

-Maybe.
 Competitiveness for Ph.D. programs depends on many factors, but it's reasonable to expect that an extra year of advanced coursework, networking with faculty, and research opportunities would benefit students in applying to Ph.D. programs.
-However, remember that this program is designed as a stand-alone master's degree, not as a transitional piece between undergrad and Ph.D. work.
-We encourage strong students who know they want a Ph.D. to apply directly to Ph.D. programs.
-If you're uncertain of you interests, contact a CSE advisor or the program faculty advisor.
-Our grad advisor and other faculty could also give insight into your options or your particular area of interest.
+However, we encourage strong students who know they want a Ph.D. to apply directly to Ph.D. programs.
+If you're uncertain of you interests, contact a CSE adviser or the program faculty adviser.
+Our grad adviser and other faculty could also give insight into your options or your particular area of interest.

 Questions or concerns?

 Please contact the BS/MS Advising Team if you have any questions or concerns not addressed on this page.